 Claims Rejected – Column header for the count of claims in the rejected status and assigned to the station.

-Claims Error – Column header for the count of claims in the Payment Error status and assigned to the station

 Table Lines:

 The first line of the table displays information regarding VISN claims.
 VISN claims are claims that are not assigned to any station.